Types of Degrees Civil Engineering Majors Are Getting

 The median early-career salary of civil engineering students with a bachelor’s degree is $58,200 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $55,275 (25th percentile) and $61,325 (75th percentile).

-It is possible that some of these people may have taken positions that were not related to civil eng.
+Note that some of these people may have jobs that are not directly related to a civil eng degree.

 Salaries According to BLS